 The average price of a French Bulldog will start from around $1,800, whereas the English Bulldog will start from around $1,500.
 Of course, the more desirable their characteristics or being born from an award-winning lineage means that you can expect to pay much more than the average price.

-There is no escaping the fact that these guys are adorable in their own way, and whilst they might look different from one another, you can see that they are definitely related.
-The French Bulldog is much smaller in size, but he is much more mischievous and playful in his temperament, whereas the English Bulldog is horizontally laid back!
+There is no escaping the fact that both Bulldog breeds are adorable in their own way, and though they might look different from one another, you can see that they are definitely related.
+The French Bulldog is much smaller in size but is much more mischievous and playful in temperament.
+The English Bulldog is a slower-moving pup and more laid back.